sergeyen7/sergeyen7.github.io/index.md

 # Theory: Why it works

-Any trend following strategy use a simple idea:
+Any trend following strategy uses a simple idea:

 * * *